Cluster NGC 1893 + Nebula IC 410

 NGC 1893 + IC 410: Cluster with nebulosity in Auriga; 500 mm Cassegrain 3625 mm f/7.2, SBIG STL11K; 370+3*80 min LRGB; Bernese Highlands; © 2015 Radek Chromik

 On 22 January 1827, John Herschel discovered the open star cluster JH 351 (GC 1101) of about 7.5 magnitudes and 10 arc minutes in diameter.
 Dreyer included it in his «New General Catalogue of Nebulae and Clusters of Stars» published in 1888 as NGC 1893 and added the description: «Cluster, large, rich in stars, little condensed".
-On 25 September 1892, the German astronomer Max Wolf aimed his telescope at that star cluster and noticed a nebula that Herschel had apparently not seen.
+On 25 September 1892, the German astronomer Max Wolf aimed his telescope at that star cluster, took a picture and found a nebula that Herschel had not seen.
 The nebula was included as IC 410 in Dreyer's first «Index Catalog of Nebulae found in the Years 1888 to 1894» published in 1895.
 [196, 313, 314]

 IC 405, IC 410, IC 417